codeigniter4/shield/docs/2 - quickstart.md

 ### Change Available Permissions

-The permissions on the site are store in the `AuthGroups` config file, also.
+The permissions on the site are stored in the `AuthGroups` config file also.
 Each one is defined by a string that represents a context and a permission, joined with a decimal point.

 ```php
 public array $permissions = [